1993 Vector Avtech WX-3R Roadster Prototype

 Jerry Wiegert retained both special prototypes for more than 25 years, and he rarely used either.
 Interestingly, the consignor learned from Dave Kostka that the WX-3R’s surprisingly high mileage reading (more than 89,000) which Wiegert programmed into the car as a show tactic for reliability during the car’s debut in Geneva.
 In truth, it is extremely likely that the WX3-R has travelled very few miles over the course of its pampered life, and this theory is strongly supported by discoveries made during its subsequent restoration.
 In 2019, RM Sotheby’s brokered the historic sale of both cars directly from Wiegart to a private US-based collector of vintage supercars.

-While within the previous owner’s care, the WX-3R Roadster was carefully furnished with a comprehensive $116,000 suite of restoration work completed by Miller Motorcars of Greenwich, CT.
+While within the previous owner’s care, the WX-3R Roadster was carefully furnished with a comprehensive $116,000 suite of restoration work completed by Miller Motorcars of Greenwich, Connecticut.
 This work primarily focused on enhancing the mechanical aspects of this stunning show car, although cosmetic maladies were fully redressed where required.

 The 1993 Vector Avtech WX-3R Roadster Prototype remains a unique testament to American supercar design and development in the early 1990s, showcasing Jerry Wiegert’s visionary approach from his California facility, where he pioneered America’s first supercar.